hamzasclone2/UDKFrontend/README.md

 ```
 After you've done that, open the expo project and run it on either ios directly or on android after opening the android studio simulator.

-The app is reading atricles form API server.
+The app is reading articles from a server.
 The server's IP address and port configuration are in api.js file (in case of server change, the configuration needs to be changed)